webcyberrob/blog.camunda.org/content/post/2018/01/camunda-bpm-790-alpha1-released.md

 A collection of several translations can already be found as a community extension in a [central repository](https://github.com/camunda/camunda-webapp-translations).
 We highly appreciate your contribution to improve the current translations or to add new ones.

+## Call Activity Drill Down in Cockpit
+Navigating to called process instances in Cockpit can be very painful, especially when you have an important number of them.
+To solve this issue, call activity instances have now an overlay that allows to link to their respective called process instances.

+{{< figure class="teaser" src="CallActivity.gif" alt="Call Activity Drill Down" caption="Call Activity Drill Down" title="Camunda BPM Cockpit" >}}

+## Manual User Operations in Cockpit Full (enterprise)
+You can now audit the activity of different users in the User Operations table.
+The table can be found both in the process definition and process instance history views.
+The feature allows to view the history of various user operations (e.g., delete a process instance) and information about the changes involved.

+> Please bear in mind that this feature is only available in the Enterprise Platform of Camunda BPM.
+> To try it out anyway, please request a [Free Trial or Quote](https://camunda.com/enterprise/)

 ## Conditional Start Event
 The conditional event defines an event which is triggered if a given condition is evaluated to true.